BlogRenting in Colombia

 A good ad with clear photos attracts better tenants.
 Photo: Pexels

 How much to charge?
-Rental prices by strata and zone
+Rental prices by stratum and zone

-This is the question that worries property owners the most.
-Set the price too high and the apartment sits empty for months.
-Set it too low and you're giving away profitability.
-Here's an approximate price reference for 2026 for the main cities:
+This is the question that causes the most anxiety for owners.
+Set the price too high and the apartment stays empty for months.
+Set it too low and you are giving away profitability.
+Here is an approximate reference of prices in 2026 for the main cities:

 • Chapinero, Teusaquillo, Barrios Unidos: $1,200,000 – $2,500,000 COP/month